History of Minkah Fitzpatrick in Timeline

 2011: Hurricane Irene Damage

-In 2014, while playing high school football, Fitzpatrick caught 45 passes for 1,111 yards and 12 touchdowns on offense and recorded 70 tackles and three interceptions on defense.
-He also ran track and placed first at the Hudson County Championships.
+In 2014, during his time at St. Peter's Preparatory School, Fitzpatrick caught 45 passes for 1,111 yards and 12 touchdowns as a wide receiver.
+Defensively, he recorded 70 tackles and three interceptions.
+He also ran track.

 2015: Freshman Season at Alabama

-As a true freshman in 2015, Fitzpatrick started 10 of 14 games for Alabama, recording 45 total tackles, two sacks, two interceptions, 11 pass breakups, and one punt return for a touchdown.
-He won the national championship over Clemson and was named a Freshman All-American by The Sporting News.
+In 2015, as a true freshman, Fitzpatrick started 10 of 14 games for Alabama.
+He recorded 45 tackles, two sacks, two interceptions (returned for scores), 11 pass breakups, and one punt return for a touchdown.
+He was part of the team that won the national championship over Clemson and was named a Freshman All-American by The Sporting News.

-During his sophomore season in 2016, Fitzpatrick set and tied multiple Alabama Crimson Tide records, including the longest interception returned for a touchdown (100 yards), most interceptions in a game (3), and career interceptions returned for a touchdown (4).
-He was named a consensus All-American for 2016.
+In 2016, during his sophomore season, Fitzpatrick returned an interception 100 yards in a game against Arkansas, breaking the Alabama Crimson Tide record for the longest interception returned for a touchdown.
+In that same game, he tied the Alabama records for most interceptions in a game (3), and career interceptions returned for a touchdown (4).
+He was named as a consensus All-American for 2016.

-In 2017, during his junior season, Fitzpatrick recorded 60 total tackles, 1.5 sacks, one interception, one forced fumble, and seven passes defensed.
+In 2017, Fitzpatrick recorded 60 tackles, 1.5 sacks, one interception, one forced fumble, and seven passes defended during his junior season.
 He won his second national championship as the Crimson Tide defeated Georgia.
 He also won the Chuck Bednarik Award and Jim Thorpe Award and earned consensus All-American honors for the second consecutive season.

 On January 11, 2018, Fitzpatrick announced his decision to enter the 2018 NFL draft, forgoing his remaining college eligibility.

-On March 7, 2018, Fitzpatrick participated at Alabama's pro day, choosing to stand on his combine numbers except for the short shuttle, three-cone drill, and positional drills.
+On March 7, 2018, Fitzpatrick participated at Alabama's pro day, standing on his combine numbers and only performing the short shuttle, three-cone drill, and positional drills.

 September 9, 2018: NFL Regular Season Debut